TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 Introduces

-1. inference using target type
+1. type inference using target type
-2. inference using initializer list
+2. type inference using initializer list
-3. inference using where clauses
+3. type inference using `where` clauses

 of generic object creation.